What is TMJ Disorder?

-TMJ stands for “temporomandibular joint,” or the joint that is located on either side of the head that connects the jaw to the rest of the skull.
-Dr. Coleman can analyze your specific TMJ case and provide attention catered to your needs.
+TMJ stands for temporomandibular joint.
+This is the joint located on either side of the head that connects the jaw to the rest of the skull.
+Temporomandibular joint disorders or temporomandibular joint dysfunction is a family of problems related to this complex jaw joint.

 - Are you feeling stressed or overwhelmed?

 - Does your jaw click, pop, or lock?

 - Is it uncomfortable to chew or open your mouth?

 - Do you have sore or stiff muscles in your jaw or face?

 - Do the muscles in your jaw ever spasm or tense up?

 Treatment of a TMJ disorder can relieve any or all of these symptoms.
 Contact us with any questions you may have about this treatment.